 It wasn’t until November 2019 when Cervecera de Puerto Rico announced the launch of this Puerto Rican beer, some 81 years after it was first introduced.

 The new launch, after around 20 years after it went out of the market, was a limited one.
 The company announced 50,000 cases of which I have gotten six.
 Four in Trujillo Alto and two in Utuado.
 After a tip from one of my best friends that WhatsApped me the spotted locations.

 Just in time for the Holidays!
 (And that is why this blog post made it to the Holiday Series).

 Launched in 1938 in Mayaguez, a west coast city, this lager style beer was the beer that initiated beer culture in Puerto Rico.
 Brothers Alfonso, Sabino y Ramon Valdes Cobian built not so much a company as they did a tradition.
 The beer was featured as a sponsor in many tv shows as well as sporting and cultural events.

-This beer has a hint of sweetness and stronger than its sister Medalla Light.
+This beer has a hint of sweetness and is stronger than its sister Medalla Light.
 Some find hints of corn and mild malt taste with moderate hops.
 I find it refreshing and easy to drink.
-Some people complain about to much carbonation, however to me, its what makes it refreshing.
+Some people complain about too much carbonation, however, to me, it’s what makes it refreshing.
 With a 4% alcohol minimum, just three or four will relax you enough to enjoy the evening.